 How to use this days between dates calculator

-Dates can be entered in any order - the calculator always counts from the earlier date to the later one.
+Dates can be entered in any order - this days calculator between two dates always counts from the earlier date to the later one to calculate days between dates accurately.

-Counting exact days between dates requires a method that correctly handles months of different lengths and leap years.
-The most reliable approach uses Unix timestamps - converting each date to a count of milliseconds since midnight January 1, 1970, subtracting, and dividing by 86,400,000 (the number of milliseconds in one day).
+Learning how to calculate days between two dates by hand requires a method that correctly handles months of different lengths and leap years.
+This days between dates calculator uses Unix timestamps - converting each date to a count of milliseconds since midnight January 1, 1970, subtracting, and dividing by 86,400,000 (the number of milliseconds in one day) to calculate days between dates.

 This one-step arithmetic handles everything automatically.
 Every February 29 in the range contributes its full 86,400,000 milliseconds to the difference; no extra code is needed to detect leap years.
 The result is always a whole number because both dates are normalised to midnight before conversion.